Eurorunner: History and operators

 Kowloon-Canton Railway Corporation of Hong Kong were an early customer, ordering five locomotives in 2001 for use hauling freight services on the Kowloon-Canton Railway.

 Nord-Ostsee-Bahn also operate ER20s as 'DE 2000'.
 These original locomotives were available in a passenger version; the equipment (such as electric train heat etc.) required for passenger operation was carried under the locomotives frame between the bogies and necessitated a reduction in the size of the fuel tank.
 Alternatively, it may be said that the freight version has a larger fuel tank.

-Locomotives based in Germany have been called 'Class 253', but that code has been given to the Vossloh G2000, and the locomotives now answer to the name 'Class 223'; in Austria the designation is often 'Class 2016' since the original Austrian order for ÖBB had that number, the name 'Hercules' is also commonly used for this class since the original Austrian locomotive carried that name.
+Locomotives based in Germany have been called 'Class 253', but that code has been given to the Vossloh G2000, and the locomotives now answer to the name 'Class 223'; in Austria the designation is often 'Class 2016' since the original Austrian order for ÖBB had that number, the name 'Hercules' is also commonly used for this class since the original Austrian locomotive carried that name.In the Czech Republic they have been given 'Class 761' and are mainly operated by METRANS.

 In 2007 Siemens announced variants available as a six-axle Co'Co' locomotive.
 The first order for this type came from Lithuanian Railways (Lietuvos Geležinkeliai or LG) for 34 of a gauge freight-specific version; the new variant was given the reporting name ER 20 CF Higher-powered versions are also offered, designated ER30.